 A city or county that receives a share as well as the State must spend the settlement money on approved uses, must keep records of its spending, must file reports with the Settlement Administrator, and must comply with all terms of the Washington and National Distributor Settlements.
 A local government can either spend the money itself or elect to pool its money with other local governments on a regional basis.

-The deadline for cities and counties to join the settlement is September 23, 2022.
-If not enough join, the settlement will be void.
+The deadline for cities and counties to join the settlement was September 30, 2022.
+Had an insufficient number of jurisdictions joined, the settlement would have been void.
 More information on how to join and other requirements can be found listed below and under Resources.

-- A county or city can join the settlement by signing each of these documents:
+- A county or city joined the settlement by signing each of these documents:

 - (1) Participation Form,